-Hearings Officer Comments: The proposal will retain a residential designation on the Site.
+City Council Findings: The proposal will retain a residential designation on the Site.
 The proposed zone change is not to a commercial, employment or industrial zone.
 Technically, this Policy is not relevant to this proposal.

 However, the Central Residential designation does allow some commercial development.
 The Central Residential designation limits the amount and type of commercial development for the purpose of retaining the residential character and function of any development.
 Commercial development on the Site will likely be oriented to the two transit streets and the adjacent Employment zoning to the north and west of the Site.
-The addition of a limited amount of commercial development allowed under the proposed Central Residential designation will not meaningfully change the buffering impacts of the Site and R2a zoned properties to the east.
-The Hearings Officer finds approval of the proposed Central Residential designation will be equally supportive of this policy when compared to the existing Medium Density Multi-Family designation.
+While the addition of a limited amount of commercial development allowed under the proposed Central Residential designation will not meaningfully change the buffering impacts of the Site and R2a zoned properties to the east, City Council has included a condition of approval that establishes a minimum building setback between development on the Site and the abutting R2 zoned area.
+This condition establishes the same minimum setback requirement that would apply to development under most other multi-dwelling zones.
+As proposed and with the condition of approval, City Council finds approval of the proposed Central Residential designation will be equally supportive of this policy when compared to the existing Medium Density Multi-Family designation.